 7 Ayurvedic Secrets for Healthy Digestion

-Soothe your stomach and get more nourishment from your meals with tips from the Director of Ayurveda at THE WELL.
+Soothe your stomach and get more nourishment from your meals with tips from our Director of Ayurveda.

 In Ayurveda (ancient India’s medical science of life), healthy digestion is the key to great overall health, so it pay to get things moving.
 Below, a few of Ayurveda’s time-tested — yet super-simple — practices for getting your food-processing system functioning at optimal levels.